 The Library found in Trinity College

 A trip to Dublin is worthwhile for the simple pleasure of checking out the incredible Long Room Library inside Trinity College.
-The Library is like something out of a movie, which it has even inspired the library you see in the Harry Potter Films.
+The Library is like something out of a movie, it has even inspired the library you see in the Harry Potter Films.

-You’ll be in amazement of its beauty and the treasured Irish literature to be uncovered.
+You’ll be in amazement of its beauty and the treasured Irish literature just waiting to be uncovered.
 There are some famous books including a rare copy of the Proclamation of the Irish Republic and the Book of Kells.
 This is something very unique to Dublin that you won’t find anywhere else.